 It doesn’t run in my family, so I’m safe – The BRCA gene mutation as it relates to breast cancer has gotten a lot of media attention in recent years.
 But women with the BRCA gene mutation also have a 35-60% increased risk of developing ovarian cancer, according to the National Ovarian Cancer Coalition.

 A family history of prostate cancer increases a man’s history of being diagnosed to 1 in 3, but of all men, 1 in 6 will be diagnosed in their lifetime.
 According to the Prostate Cancer Foundation, a man whose father or brother had prostate cancer is twice as likely to develop the disease.
-African-American men are more likely to develop prostate cancer than anyone else, and scientists don’t know why.
+Black men are more likely to develop prostate cancer than anyone else, and scientists do not know why.